Bertuskha/Lambda-Calculus-Interpreter/README.md

 ## Telegram Bot runtime

 Executing `achurch.py` will activate the telegram bot s it can start receiving inputs.
 Then, by searching the bot by name `AChurchBertus`, one can start interacting with it.

+The bot has 5 different types of commands:

+### /start

+This command must be executed at the very beginning of the chat in order for the bot to function properly.
+This will initialize necessary values for the bot as well as reset the macros table.

+### /help

+This command will show the available commands in case they are forgotten.

+### /author

+This command shows the author of the Bot as well as year of development.

+### /macros

+This command will show the list of macros that have been defined in the current session in order of assignment.

+### λ-expression

+This is the basic way of operating with the bot.
+When given a λ-expression, the bot will show the expression in text and graph form (for clearer visual of the term), apply any β-reductions and α-conversions necessary and return the final expression both in text and graph form.
+A λ-expression can be any of the valid terms explained before in the `Valid Operations` section.